microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 Insert Visual here

 Recommendation:
--	Use our U.S. Gramm-Leach Bliley Act (GLBA) Enhanced template
+* Use our U.S. Gramm-Leach Bliley Act (GLBA) Enhanced template
--	On ALL locations (SharePoint, OneDrive, Exchange)
+* On ALL locations (SharePoint, OneDrive, Exchange)
--	Label guidance on which to apply: o	Label published to all users o	Confidential Label Priority (2nd highest parent label) o	Internal Only
+* Label guidance on which to apply:
+    - Label published to all users
+    - Confidential Label Priority (2nd highest parent label)
+    - Internal Only

 ### Scenario 2: Complying with HIPPA regulations on health care data
 Another field that we’ve seen a lot of interest in protecting is health care data information to comply with HIPPA regulations.